jm-avila/Algorithms-and-Data-Structures/readme.md

 All type of data can be sorted this way, but it will first need be converted to numbers.

+## **3. Dijkstra's Algorithm**

+### **What is the Dijkstra's Algorithm?**

+It's one of the most famous and widely used algorithms.
+It finds the shortest path between two vertices on a graph.

+### **Common Dijkstra's Algorithm Usage**

+- GPS: Finding the fastest route.
+- Network Routing: Finds the open shortest path for data.
+- Biology: Used to model the spread of viruses among humans.
+- Airline Tickets: Finding the cheapest route to your destination.

 # **Data Structures**

 ## **What is a data structure?**